shaunjwalker/algorithms/README.md

 # Algorithms
 A project for CIS-320: Data Structures demonstrating experimental, asymptotic, and algorithmic analysis

-This project served as a homework for Data Structures my sophomore year of college, its main purpose being implementations of experimental design and analysis through setting up experiments related to runtime and asymptotic and algorithmic analysis through correctness arguments and runtime analyses in Big-O notation.
+This project was completed as part of a homework assignment for Data Structures my sophomore year of college.
+It demonstrates practices of experimental design and analysis through setting up experiments related to runtime and asymptotic and algorithmic analysis through correctness arguments and runtime analyses in Big-O notation.

 ### Project Overview
 The project includes: